KofiChee/old.ajubatus.github.io/_college/final-year-project-prelim-report.md

 ## Existing Solutions

 A number of commercial plant monitors exist, one in particular being the Parrot Flower Power, by Parrot.
 This is a small unit, placed directly in the plants soil, which connects to a nearby phone via Bluetooth and reports on not only soil moisture level, temperature and light level but nutritional intake of the plant, powered with a 6 month battery.
 It also features a graph interface accessible via the app.
-[CITATION Par17 \l 2057]
+[1]

-This however has rather poor reviews on sites such as CNET [CITATION Geb14 \l 2057] and is now discontinued.
+This however has rather poor reviews on sites such as CNET [2] and is now discontinued.
 The system I am planning to develop will have a number of advantages over this product:

 - Potentially Cheaper
 - Autonomous